-The Honor Math series for grades 3-5 cover the essential topics needed to master the grade-level common core curriculum and skills and much more.
+The Competition Math series for grades 3-5 cover the essential topics needed to master the grade-level common core curriculum and skills and much more.
 The courses are fast-paced, challenging, and are suitable for motivated students.
 For elementary students, we make an extensive use of Beast Academy advanced math curriculum.
 Working through school-provided Beast Academy online accounts, students will be getting plenty of practice for developing core math skills.
 The will also be getting additional Prime Factor materials that focus on logical reasoning and problem-solving approaches.

 How is this course different from just signing your student to work on Beast Academy online?

 Your student can join our classes at any time.
 Many students start in the 2nd or 3rd grade, and continue through our class sequence, with each level building on the skills learned in the previous ones.